collebrusco/flgl/README.md

 mesh.bind();
 // render...
 ```
-This pattern persists throughout the library; in many other cases flgl starts with granular opengl abstractions and builds on them into preconfigured packages of functionality.

 ### One more example: post processing
 ```c++
 PostProcessBuffer postbuff; // contains Framebuffer, Texture (RGB), Renderbuffer (depth)